 - Tips for talking to children about Coronavirus,

 - Online learning resources to support learning from home, and

 - Lesson plan on preventing communicable diseases.

 Communication to stakeholders should support families in their transition to home-based learning.
 For example, Menlo Park City School District’s Parent Guide to Distance Learning includes “Tips for Distance Learning in Your Home.”
 Also consider non-web-based options, such as Lynwood Unified School District’s telephone Support Hotline.
 Students, staff, and families calling the support line can ask questions and receive immediate access to school counselors and social workers for mental health support.

 For more examples, see the Center on Reinventing Public Educations’ database of District Responses to COVID-19.

-How do we plan for moving learning online while ensuring equity?
+How do we plan for online learning while ensuring equity?

-Technology affords many districts the ability for students to keep learning, even when schools are closed.
+Technology affords many school systems the ability for students to keep learning, even when schools are closed.
 By moving learning online during periods of extended closure, schools can minimize lost instructional time.

 However, online learning presents significant equity challenges.
 Before implementing online learning during an extended closure, districts must ensure equitable access to that learning for all students, including those without home internet access or devices and those receiving accommodations in accordance with an IEP.
 In order to ensure equity, plan your online learning program around the students with the least access and highest needs, whether that means working with your school IT team and community partners to provide technology to those who need it, or tailoring the online learning tools and activities you use to ensure all students have access.